Climate Jargon

 Carbon flux: Movement of carbon from one part of the carbon cycle to another

-Carbon footprint: Carbon dioxide equivalent released into the air by something
+Carbon footprint: Carbon dioxide equivalent released into the air by someone or something

 Carbon intensity: Amount of carbon released per unit of fuel or energy